 Pursuant to the Share Purchase Agreement, each of the Reference Shareholders, severally and not jointly, has purchased, and the Selling Shareholder has sold to each of the Reference Shareholders, the percentage of the issued and outstanding Ordinary Shares set forth opposite its name in the table below.
-The purchase price per Ordinary Share payable by the Reference Shareholders will be the lower of (i) 96% of the Offer Price and (ii) €26.00 per Ordinary Share.
+The purchase price per Ordinary Share payable by the Reference Shareholders that was agreed upon was the lower of (i) 96% of the price per Ordinary Share in the Offering and (ii) €26.00 per Ordinary Share.

-Name of Reference Shareholder Individual Shareholding (% of the Ordinary Shares of the Company)

-Avistar SGPS, S.A, an affiliate of Banco Espírito
+Avistar SGPS, S.A, an affiliate of Banco Espírito Santo, S.A BNP Paribas S.A.

-Santo, S.A 1.25%

-BNP Paribas S.A 5.50%
+DND Daribas S. A. 1.25%

+DINF Failuas S.A.
+5.50%

 BNP Paribas Fortis SA/NV 1.50%

-ABN AMRO Bank N.V through its subsidiary
+ABN AMRO Bank N.V through its subsidiary ABN AMRO

-ABN AMRO Participaties Fund I B.V 1.64%
+Participaties Fund I B.V.
+1.64%

-ASR Levensverzekering N.V 0.83%
+ASR Levensverzekering N.V.
+0.83%

 Caisse des Dépôts et Consignations 3.00%

 Bpifrance Participations 3.00%

 Euroclear SA/NV 8.00%

-Société Fédérale de Participations et
+Société Fédérale de Participations et d'Investissement/ Federale

-d'Investissement/ Federale Participatie- en

-Investeringsmaatschappij 4.50%
+Participatie- en Investeringsmaatschappij 4.50%

 Société Générale 3.00%

-BancoBPI Pension Fund represented by BPI Vida
+BancoBPI Pension Fund represented by BPI Vida e Pensões -

-e Pensões - Companhia de Seguros, S.A 1.14%
+Companhia de Seguros, S.A.
+1.14%

 Total Shareholding 33.36%

-The Share Purchase Agreement is subject to the conditions precedent that:
+The Share Purchase Agreement was subject to the conditions precedent that:

-- each Reference Shareholder shall have received a declaration of no-objection or similar approval from the relevant competent national regulatory authorities in France, the Netherlands, Belgium, Portugal and the United Kingdom; and - all Reference Shareholders shall have executed the Reference Shareholders Agreement (as defined below).
+- each Reference Shareholder had received a declaration of no-objection or similar approval from the relevant competent national regulatory authorities in France, the Netherlands, Belgium, Portugal and the United Kingdom; and - all Reference Shareholders had executed the Reference Shareholders Agreement (as defined below).